 Dominican’s University Center offerings are drawn from their Graduate School of Library & Information Science, Graduate School of Social Work, School of Professional and Continuing Studies, and School of Education.

-As of September 2014, Dominican University has suspended admission into Lake County sections of its graduate education programs.
+As of September 2014, Dominican University’s School of Education has suspended admission into Lake County sections of its graduate education programs.
 It will teach out those programs for current students and is assessing whether a new cohort could be recruited in 2017 or beyond.

 Dominican University’s graduate recruitment staff hold appointments in the Grayslake facility for the following programs: